inf-eth/OpenCL/README.md

   - Windows 10 SDK
   - Open [`.sln'] file in the [`VS2022'] folder
 - If using cmake, download and install cmake for windows
-- Within cmake gui, set the source path to point to the root of OpenCLWrapper (or the template you want to use) (this is the directory containing a CMakeLists.txt and other directories like src, include, lib and docs.
+- Within cmake gui, set the source path to point to the root of OpenCLWrapper (or the template you want to use) which is the directory containing a CMakeLists.txt and other directories like src, include, lib and docs.
 - Create a folder called [`build'] in the OpenCLWrapper root folder.
 - Within cmake gui, set the build path to point to the OpenCLWrapperRoot/build
 - Configure, generate and open project within cmake gui or from the build directory.